 - Setup caching.

-Caching is way for your web server to deliver your website to your visitors fast, without having to load all your site resources over and over again.
+Caching is a way for your webserver to deliver your website to your visitors fast, without having to load all your site resources over and over again.
 Some (good) hosts nowadays provide caching services as part of your hosting plan.
 If your host doesn’t provide caching, check out WP Rocket or W3 Total Cache.

 - Setup a CDN.